freelawproject/free.law/content/citation-searching.md

 As always, you can also set up an [RSS feed][feeds] for any query, if you're familiar with that technology, and these queries are also available on our API.

 Citation searching is a feature that we've wanted to deploy for a long time, ever since we realized it was possible.
-We're sure it's going to become a valuable part of your research process, and we hope if you like it, you'll [consider making a donation to support our work][donate].
+We're sure it's going to become a valuable part of your research process, and we hope that if you like it, you'll [consider making a donation to support our work][donate].
 As always, if you have any ideas for making it better please let us know!

-[1]: {filname}/brand-new-courtlistener-a-year-in-the-works.md
+[1]: {filename}/brand-new-courtlistener-a-year-in-the-works.md
 [roe]: https://www.courtlistener.com/opinion/108713/roe-v-wade/
 [picker]: {filename}/our-new-jurisdiction-picker.md
 [rt]: {filename}/courtlistener-will-now-send-alerts-in-real-time.md